lukevers/mp4towebm/README.md

 ### Folder Structure

-You can run `mp4towebm` in any directory, but when it is finished with a file it will check to see if there are two folders that exist:
+You can run `mp4towebm` in any directory, but it will create three folders during the process:

 ```
+converting
 created
 converted
 ```

-If one (or neither) do not exist it will create them.
-All of the `webm` files will be moved to the `created` folder, and all of the `mp4` files will be moved to the `converted` folder.
+If any of the folders do not exist it will create them.
+The `mp4` file will be moved into `converting` and then be converted there.
+All of the `webm` files will be moved to the `created` folder, and all of the `mp4` files will be moved to the `converted` folder when it's done.